 How else could it begin?
 Yup, a big bang, a classic Valenciano mascleta sounded 12 o’clock.
 Bless the tourist near me who jumped out of his skin and said breathlessly, ‘‘What was that?’’
-(It’s always worth remembering that some of those Antipodeans haven’t seen fireworks for years.
-They’re illegal in New Zealand.
-Imagine, Fallas veterans.)
 We were all uncertain as to what to expect, though.
 There had been talk of trucks of tomatoes, but I just couldn’t see how that was possible.
 The crowd was too solid for that.
 Then someone said they would funnel them from the roofs This seemed to be confirmed when, after that first bang signalled it was time to start, the water throwers on the roofs turned into tomato throwers.
 No funnels, just single handed hurling.
 I thought I’d never get my hands on one.
 Those media images that appear everywhere every silly season didn’t seem possible.
 Then, the first truck chugged into sight.
 It was a huge tip up truck, full of plum tomatoes, with about twenty grinning men hurling tomatoes into the crowd.
 A couple of people on board were wearing masks, adding to the weirdness of the festival.
-Was that Jesus, or Ossama Bin Laden?
+Was that Jesus or a Punk?
 The truck came slowly down the main street, and although it had seemed there was no way it could possibly get through, it did, leaving more room, and plenty of tomatoes in its wake.

 When the second tomato truck came through, it tipped up just where we were standing.
 This was when we got abundance.
 I was up to my knees in them, bending down into the slush, standing up with full handfuls of red slushy hand grenades, pelting them any old which way.
 After a few seconds it was impossible to see anything through my goggles.
 I would wipe them away, get a sense of what was happening around me, then get covered again.
 A plum tomato can have a fair impact on your head, it can dislodge a goggle, but I don’t think they leave any lasting scars.
 And, the beauty of it is, even a girl can make them go quite far!
 I could throw!
 Delirious!
 Happiness!
 The sounds I can remember are the sounds I made: shouting at the men on the truck, screaming with delight as I lost my footing, but realised I wouldn’t get swept under the wheels, and that I was safe; hysterical giggling, the smacking of lips because you can’t help licking away that sweet and sickly flavour… What an adrenalin rush.

-A third truck came by, depositing fresh ammo on top of the now ankle deep gaspacho soup.
+A third truck came by, depositing fresh ammo on top of the now ankle deep gazpacho soup.
 It was at about this stage when all the floating flip-flops appeared.